Skip to content

 • terraform ≥ 1.5, aws-cli v2, jq.

-• A linux/amd64 aipostex binary for the attack box (cross-compile from the tool repo):
+• A linux/amd64 aipostex binary for the attack box, cross-compiled from the tool repo (professor-moody/aipostex, a separate checkout from this one):

 GOOS=linux GOARCH=amd64 CGO_ENABLED=0 go build \